linode/docs/docs/guides/kubernetes/using-kompose-for-kubernetes/index.md

 - '[Kubernetes: Translate a Docker Compose File to Kubernetes Resources](https://kubernetes.io/docs/tasks/configure-pod-container/translate-compose-kubernetes/)'
 ---

-Kompose is a tool to make it easier to move from Docker Compose files to Kubernetes resource deployments.
-Do you usual development with Docker Compose, and, when you are ready, run Kompose to convert your work to a set of Kubernetes manifests.
+Kompose is a tool that makes it easier to convert Docker Compose files into Kubernetes resource deployments.
+You do the usual development with Docker Compose, then simply run Kompose to convert your work to a set of Kubernetes manifests.

 In this tutorial, learn more about Kompose, how to install it, and how to use it to build resources for your Kubernetes cluster.